kassi-bertrand/cpp-playground/3-char array and string litteral pointer/README.md

-# What is the difference between a char array and a pointer to a string literal
+# What is the difference between a char array and a pointer to a string literal?

 In C, a **string literal** refers to a pair of double quotes enclosing a series of one or multiple characters.
 The following is an example of a string literal:

 ```txt
 "literal"
 ```
 A string literals like the above, exist in some place of memory.
 Where exactly?
 We don't know, it's entirely dependent on the implementation.
-The reason why it's like this is because location of is not explicitely defined by the C standard.
+The reason why it's like this is because the location of is not explicitely defined by the C standard.

 In C, string literals can be used to initialize characters arrays like so: